-7. Wipers: Check wipers before rainy season begins.
+7. Wipers: Check wipers before the rainy season begins.

-9. Drive in another vehicles tracks: This allows the vehicle ahead of you to displace any standing water.
+9. Drive in the tracks of another vehicle: This allows the vehicle ahead of you to displace any standing water.

 10. Pull Over: If the conditions are extreme and you can not see, pull over.
 Wait for the weather to calm down.